Seminar: Armor: Shield of Faith

 - And finally, we will hear what John Maxwell has to say about the word IMAGNIATION.
 And we’ll see how it applies to achieving Financial Freedom God’s Way.

 So stay tuned, won’t you.
 It is going to be a great time together with the Lord, so join me as we open with a word of prayer..
 Father, thank You for meeting with us again today.
-Please give us ears to hear all that it is you have planned for us, to Your glory, in Jesus’ mighty name, amen.
+Please continue to give us ears to hear all that it is you have planned for us, to Your glory, in Jesus’ mighty name, amen.

 Now, let’s start our radio seminar segment with a bit of review.

 - First, recall that the Bible says you don’t have, nor have you ever had, a single financial problem?

 - Why is that?
 Because the Bible tells us is that finances are never a problem, they are simply symptoms of a spiritual problem.
 Now, the good news is that all spiritual problems have spiritual solutions.
 Right?
 And that’s one of the reasons God gives you all of His spiritual armor—so you can meet and defeat the enemy who wages spiritual warfare against you and your finances.

 - Recall that according to the Bible, the devil’s entrance into your life, including his entrance into your financial and material life, is allowed primarily through your negligence.
 He slips in through an undisciplined, unorganized and an uncommitted mind and then begins to wage warfare against your mind and your flesh and your finances.